 (b) Write a balanced chemical equation for the reaction taking place.

-Ans: (a) (i) There will be no action on dry litmus paper.
+(i) There will be no action on dry litmus paper.

-Ques 10.
+Q.10.
 State two ways to prevent the rusting of iron.

-Ans: Two ways to prevent the rusting of iron are:
+Ans.
+Two ways to prevent the rusting of iron are:

-Ques 11.
+Q.11.
 What type of oxides are formed when non-metals combine with oxygen?

 Ans: Mostly acidic oxides are formed when non-metal combines with oxygen.

-(a) Platinum, gold and silver are used to make jewellery.
+(a) Platinum, gold, and silver are used to make jewellery.

-(b) Sodium, potassium and lithium are stored under oil.
+(b) Sodium, potassium, and lithium are stored under oil.

 (c) Aluminium is a highly reactive metal, yet it is used to make utensils for cooking.

-Ques 13.
+Q.13.
 You must have seen tarnished copper vessels being cleaned with lemon or tamarind juice.
 Explain why these sour substances are effective in cleaning the vessels.

-Ques 14.
+Q.14.
 Differentiate between metal and non-metal on the basis of their chemical properties.

-Ques 16.
+Q.16.
 Give reasons why copper is used to making hot water tanks and not steel (an alloy of iron).

 Ans: Electrical conductivity of a metal is decreased when it is alloyed with another metal or non-metal.
 Thus, the electrical conductivity of steel (which is an alloy) is much less than that of pure copper.
 That is why copper is used to making hot water tanks and not steel.